Drive-By Truckers: 2011–2017: More lineup changes, English Oceans and American Band

 On December 5, 2011, Patterson Hood announced via Facebook that bassist Shonna Tucker had left the Drive-By Truckers.
 He did not cite any of Tucker's reasons for leaving the band and merely stated, "we all love and respect her and wish her all of the best in everything she sets out for."
 David Barbe replaced Tucker for their subsequent shows until Matt Patton of The Dexateens joined the band for their spring 2012 tour.
 John Neff also departed on December 27, 2012; no third guitar replacement was announced, and all tours during 2013 consisted of Cooley and Hood on guitar with Gonzalez alternating between keyboard and guitar.
 Since that time, Gonzalez has continued to play both keyboards and guitar, allowing the band to duplicate their trademark three-guitar sound when necessary.

 During the Drive-By Truckers' 2013 New Year's Eve show at the 9:30 Club in Washington, D.C., an expanded vinyl release of their first live album, Alabama Ass Whuppin' was announced to be released in 2013.

 On August 3, 2013, Hood's Instagram account revealed the band had begun recording their next album at Chase Park Transduction in Athens.
 Released on March 4, 2014, English Oceans showed that Gonzalez had become an official member of the band.
 Reduced to five members again, the band showcased a more simple and direct hard-rocking style on the album.
 The album debuted at number 16 on the Billboard charts, which represented the best charting of their career.

 The band released no new studio album in 2015, but instead released a sprawling live album entitled It's Great to Be Alive.
 The album was recorded over a three-night run at the Fillmore in San Francisco, on November 20, 21 and 22, 2014.

 The band released their 11th album, American Band, on September 30, 2016.
 The album featured the same line-up as English Oceans, and featured the most politically oriented lyrics of the band's career.
-A 2017 article in Australia's Overland literary magazine suggested, with reference to American Music, that "no-one in the modern era is making stronger protest music than this Athens, Georgia band".
+A 2017 article in Australia's Overland literary magazine suggested, with reference to American Band, that "no-one in the modern era is making stronger protest music than this Athens, Georgia band".
 They announced a tour in support of the record, the Darkened Flags Tour, in June of the same year.

 In November 2017, they released the politically charged single "The Perilous Night", showing a continuation of their increased focus on protest songs.